TheMannu/Project-Microservices-on-Kubernetes-Cluster-via-Jenkins-CICD-Pipeline/README.md

 3. **Generate Access Keys:**
    - Create Access keys and Secret keys for the IAM user and download them for use in the AWS CLI.
+   - Download and securely store the keys for later use
+---